 The 1D urban solver allows users to combine surface and subsurface flow to obtain a detailed and integrated understanding of flood risk in urban areas, directly within Flood Modeller’s powerful user interface.
-Based on the U.S. Environmental Protection Agency's Storm Water Management Model (SWMM), it enables you to develop integrated catchment and system based solutions.
-The 1D urban solver is powered by the EPA’s SWMM engine, enabling you to use and build upon your existing SWMM models.
+Based on the U.S. Environmental Protection Agency's Storm Water Management Model (SWMM), it enables you to develop integrated catchment and system-based solutions within a single software solution.

 Benefit from the advanced features of Flood Modeller, including the extensive range of hydrological approaches, advanced structures, productivity tools and more